-On August 26, 2009, PG&E filed a draft BE with the Commission, in which PG&E determined that the Proposed Action may directly or indirectly affect listed fish species managed by NMFS, including the Central Valley steelhead.
+On August 26, 2009, PG&E filed a BE with the Commission, in which PG&E determined that the Proposed Action may directly or indirectly affect listed fish species managed by NMFS, including the Central Valley steelhead.
 PG&E determined that the Proposed Action is not likely to adversely affect Central Valley spring-run Chinook salmon (O. tshawytscha), as this species is not likely to occur within the action area.
 Most of the components of the Proposed Action are designed and anticipated to result in long-term beneficial effects to steelhead and Chinook salmon and designated critical habitat in the action area.

 On July 8, 2009, PG&E submitted a letter to FWS requesting concurrence with the determination of not likely to adversely affect the federally threatened California redlegged frog (Rana aurora draytonii), federally threatened valley elderberry longhorn beetle (Desmocerus californicus dimorphus), and the fisher (Martes pennanti), a candidate species.
 FWS submitted a letter dated September 10, 2009, concurring with the determination, provided PG&E's proposed conservation measures for the California redlegged frog were implemented.
 This letter concluded informal consultation with FWS, provided there were no modifications to the project that may result in new potential effects to these species.

-In response to PG&E's draft BE, the Commission requested additional information on the effects of the proposed project on the California red-legged frog and valley elderberry longhorn beetle (VELB) in a letter to PG&E dated September 16, 2009.
+In response to PG&E's BE, the Commission requested additional information on the effects of the proposed project on the California red-legged frog and valley elderberry longhorn beetle (VELB) in a letter to PG&E dated September 16, 2009.
 PG&E filed a response on October 6, 2009, explaining the informal consultation that took place regarding these two species.
-The Commission issued a biological assessment (BA) to FWS and NMFS on May 6, 2010.
-The agencies have until September 23, 2010 to provide the Commission with their Biological Opinion (BO).
+The Commission staff finds that no further section 7 consultation is needed with the FWS.